Thoq-jar/Zephyr-Electron/readme.md

 **Prerequisites:**

-* **Docker:** Ensure Docker is installed on your machine.
-You can download Docker Desktop from the official website.
 * **Node.js and npm:** Ensure Node.js and npm are installed on your machine.
 You can download them from the official Node.js website.

 **Installation:**